 Today 3rd of November with a few other women, I swam in the sea, in Ireland, the sun was shining it was a beautiful day and it was cold.
 Today I knew I needed to swim or dip or simply be in water.
-When I look at these and other pictures of our group of women swimming let me tell you what I see:
+When I look at these and other pictures of our group of women swimming let me share with you you what I see and know.

 I see women who have come together to do something that brings enjoyment, challenge, icy cold moments, surrender, endorphins, stress relief and helps them to navigate the challenges they are facing at the moment.